SSWConsulting/SSW.Rules.Content/rules/do-you-know-how-to-create-a-new-web-application-and-site-collection-in-sharepoint-2010/rule.md

 ---
+seoDescription: "Create a new web application and site collection in SharePoint 2010 matching the original server's configuration."
 type: rule
 archivedreason:
 title: Do you know how to create a new web application and site collection in SharePoint 2010?